floweredscarf/su25/labs/lab01/index.md

     repository**.
 This is a major violation of course policy!
 -   To expose you to a realistic workflow that is common on every major project you'll ever work on in the future.
--   To enable safer, more equitable partner collaborations.

 ### Task: Setting up your Git Repository